 Jamie Willis, Antidote Service

-The disproportionately high numbers of LGBTQ people who struggle with addiction and trauma speak for themselves.
-LGBTQ individuals are between three and four times more likely than others to become dependent on drugs or alcohol while a shocking 41% of trans people have attempted suicide.
+The disproportionately high numbers of LGBT+ people who struggle with addiction and trauma speak for themselves.
+LGBT+ individuals are between three and four times more likely than others to become dependent on drugs or alcohol while a shocking 41% of trans people have attempted suicide.
 For many, isolation from any kind of community, even of others of similar sexuality or gender identity, compounds trauma still further.

-Studies have shown that treatment of LGBTQ people for addiction and trauma is much more successful when it addresses the specific challenges faced by members of this community, in an environment exclusively dedicated to their needs.
-In the past, such treatment has been hard to find – of the 14,000-plus rehab facilities in the US for example, only a handful offer tailored LGBTQ support.
+Studies have shown that treatment of LGBT+ people for addiction and trauma is much more successful when it addresses the specific challenges faced by members of this community, in an environment exclusively dedicated to their needs.
+In the past, such treatment has been hard to find – of the 14,000-plus rehab facilities in the US for example, only a handful offer tailored LGBT+ support.